 It is used to modify RTEMS' scheduling process and to alter the execution environment of the task.
+The data type rtems_task_mode is used to manage the task execution mode.

 The preemption component allows a task to determine when control of the processor is relinquished.
 If preemption is disabled (RTEMS_NO_PREEMPT), the task will retain control of the processor as long as it is in the executing state - even if a higher priority task is made ready.
 If preemption is enabled (RTEMS_PREEMPT) and a higher priority task is made ready, then the processor will be taken away from the current task immediately and given to the higher priority task.